News Release

 DOWNLOAD

-The morning of the King’s performance, the Company visited the Church’s sacred Bangkok Thailand Temple for spiritual contemplation.
-Having landed under 72 hours, the experience grounded them in their overarching purpose: to go forth to serve, king and commoner alike.
+The morning of the performance before the king, the company visited the Church’s sacred Bangkok Thailand Temple for spiritual contemplation.
+Having landed just several days earlier, they were grounded by the experience and reminded of their overarching purpose: to go forth to serve king and commoner alike.

-While Aksra Theater reverberated with applause for the shared journey through the rhythms of life, 24-year-old Wyatt Jennings felt their team had fulfilled their mission that night to “through our dancing, try to be representatives of the Church of Jesus Christ, the University, and to let our dancing be a conduit through which the [Holy] Spirit can work to touch people’s hearts”.
+While Aksra Theatre reverberated with applause for the shared journey through the rhythms of life, 24-year-old Wyatt Jennings felt their team had fulfilled their mission that night, to “through our dancing, try to be representatives of the Church of Jesus Christ [and] the university, and to let our dancing be a conduit through which the [Holy] Spirit can work to touch people’s hearts.”

-Royal news reported the following day of an elusive sight.
 Kennidy McOmber, 21, who joined the King’s sendoff said, “He had a smile on his face the whole time he walked out.
-I think that really set in for me that our group can make such a huge impact on so many different kinds of people – just random people who come to our show but also the king of Thailand.”
+I think that really set in for me that our group can make such a huge impact on so many different kinds of people, just random people who come to our show, but also the king of Thailand.”

 Rebuilding on Connections Forged

-The Company staged three more performances, the first on April 29 in benefit of the Thai Red Cross Society.
-St. Joseph Foundation President Sunantha Sombuntham, who organized the fundraiser with the Church, believed in the Company’s drawing power after supporting other visiting BYU performing groups.
-The Society’s Secretary-General, former Thai minister Dr. Tej Bunnag graced the successful show with almost 1000 turnout.
+The company staged three more performances, the first of which occurred on April 29 at a benefit of the Thai Red Cross Society.
+St. Joseph Foundation President Sunantha Sombuntham, who organized the fundraiser with the Church, believed in the company’s drawing power, as Sombuntham had supported other visiting BYU performing groups.
+The society’s secretary-general, former Thai minister of foreign affairs Dr. Tej Bunnag, attended the successful show, to which almost 1,000 people came.

-This was the Company’s fifth tour to Thailand.
+This was the company’s fifth tour to Thailand.
 Coming full circle, Artistic Director Curt Holman and several dancers’ parents had participated in the 1985 tour as students.
-The last visit in 2011 drew record-breaking crowds, with a performance for Princess Soamsawali and visit to the Father Ray Foundation in Pattaya.
+The company’s last visit, in 2011, drew record-breaking crowds with a performance for Princess Soamsawali, and they visited the Father Ray Foundation in Pattaya.

-Oat, 22, who entered the home 15 years ago said, “I’m deeply touched – it feels like a dream of mine since I was a kid.
-I never really had the chance to see this kind of thing, that’s why I feel so happy.”
-Dancer Justin Goodrich, also 22, articulated, “I first realized the joy that dance brings me when I started to do it for other people.
-God has given us these talents and these gifts for a reason and when we use those to bless other people, it’s so satisfying to be able to serve and bring them joy.”
+Oat, 22, who entered the home 15 years ago, said, “I’m deeply touched—it feels like a dream of mine since I was a kid.
+I never really had the chance to see this kind of thing.
+That’s why I feel so happy.”
+Dancer Justin Goodrich, also 22, said, “I first realized the joy that dance brings me when I started to do it for other people.
+God has given us these talents and these gifts for a reason, and when we use those to bless other people, it’s so satisfying to be able to serve and bring them joy.”

 Touching Hearts and Lives

-The Company also met youths from around the world.
+The company also met youths from around the world.
 Through workshops with International School Bangkok (ISB) and a visiting Singapore Church group, 430 people were impacted.
-Putting the diverse youths through the chacha’s infallible paces presented the opportunity to build the divine worth of each individual through the universal language of dance.
-Dancer Kelly Miles, 21, expressed her wish to “give a piece of our dancing and our spirit that comes with that, and ultimately hope that we make them feel loved and that we care about them”.
+Putting the diverse youths through the cha-cha’s infallible paces built the divine worth of each individual through the universal language of dance.
+Dancer Kelly Miles, 21, expressed her wish to “give a piece of our dancing and our spirit that comes with that, and ultimately, [I] hope that we make them feel loved and that we care about them.”

-Two public shows on May 1 drew Church friends, missionaries and members such as Woraphat Anaworayan, a Company alumni four decades earlier and dear friend of Holman.
+Two public shows on May 1 drew Church friends, missionaries and members such as Woraphat Anaworayan, a company alumnus of four decades earlier and dear friend of Holman.
 He took a seven-hour trip to reunite with the group of his youth.
-“Coming here to support them to see the best show ever, it was worth the time that I came all the way,” he expressed.
-“This is one of the best things that happened in Thailand and I hope that people get to know the Church.”
+“Coming here to support them, to see the best show ever, it was worth the time that I came all the way,” he said.
+“This is one of the best things that happened in Thailand, and I hope that people get to know the Church.”

-The King’s smile, reflected in the face of Anaworayan, circumscribed a people who had formed an indelible connection with the 2025 Company through the divine gift of dance.
-The Company will travel next to Cambodia and Vietnam, then conclude their tour in Phitsanulok, Thailand.
+The king’s smile, reflected in Anaworayan's face, represented a people who had formed an indelible connection with the 2025 company through the divine gift of dance.
+The company next traveled to Cambodia and Viet Nam and concluded its tour in Phitsanulok, Thailand with a collaboration with Naresuan University.
+In total, the company's Southeast Asia tour conducted one devotional, three service projects, six outreach workshops, and nine shows touching almost 8,000 people.

 Style Guide Note:When reporting about The Church of Jesus Christ of Latter-day Saints, please use the complete name of the Church in the first reference.
 For more information on the use of the name of the Church, go to our online Style Guide.